Western Australian state industrial laws (Updated July 2023)

 Bereavement leave

-The Minimum Conditions of Employment Act provides for all employees, including casual employees, to take up to two days paid bereavement leave on the death of a family member or a member of the employee’s household.
+The Minimum Conditions of Employment Act and the Farm Employees’ Award provides for all employees, including casual employees, to take up to two days paid bereavement leave on the death of a family member or a member of the employee’s household.
 The two days do not have to be consecutive.

 Evidence requirements